flatironinstitute/nixpack/README.md

   };
-  patches = []; # extra patches to apply (in additon to those in the descriptor) extern = "/opt/local/mypackage"; # a prefix string or derivation (e.g., nixpkgs package) for an external installation (overrides depends) fixedDeps = false; # only use user preferences to resolve dependencies (see prefs.nix) resolver = "set"; # name of set to use to resolve dependencies target = "microarch"; # defaults to currentSystem (e.g., x86_64) logs = true; # to enable nix-build -Q and nix-store -l (otherwise only spack keeps build logs)
+  patches = []; # extra patches to apply (in additon to those in the descriptor) extern = "/opt/local/mypackage"; # a prefix string or derivation (e.g., nixpkgs package) for an external installation (overrides depends) fixedDeps = false; # only use user preferences to resolve dependencies (see default.nix) resolver = "set"; # name of set to use to resolve dependencies target = "microarch"; # defaults to currentSystem (e.g., x86_64) logs = true; # to enable nix-build -Q and nix-store -l (otherwise only spack keeps build logs)